veracruz-project/veracruz/execution-engine/README.markdown

 fn fd_readdir(fd: u32, buf: u32, len: u32, size: u32) -> ErrNo
 ```
 Write the directory entries, consisting of meta-data of type `DirEnt` and the path name as a string, to the memory at `buf` in sequence.
-The path name, particularly the length, must be consitent with the metadata.
+The path name, particularly the length, must be consistent with the metadata.
 Write the actual number of written bytes to the memory at `size`, which must not exceed `len`.
 For example,